top of page

 The PHA Teresia Teaiwa Prize

 The Pacific History Association (PHA) established the Teresia Teaiwa Prize in 2018 to honour the profound legacy of Teresia Teaiwa, former President and Secretary of PHA.
-The inaugural prize was awarded at the PHA’s 2021 conference.
+The prize is awarded for a conference presentation by a student or emerging scholar on a topic relating to the history of Pacific peoples and their islands, and which promotes the innovation, originality and critical creativity that characterized Teresia’s work.

 The Gunson Essay Prize